bhshimab/eec201-final/README.md

 | 10b | 2025 student data<br>speaker recognition using "five" vs using "eleven" and total recognition results | "five": 21/23 (91.3%)<br>"eleven": 22/23 (95.6%)<br>word classification 46/46 (100%) |

 ### 4.2 Optimization
-With our initial tweaks to the clustering algorithm to small tweaks to the accuracy of the VQ clustering, we saw improved results.
+With our initial tweaks to the accuracy of the VQ clustering, we saw improved results.
 | Test | Description | Result |
 | :---- | :---- | :---- |
 | 7 | Recognition rate of baseline “zero” recordings | 8/8 (100%%) |